 Internet.
 All IPS computers have a filter that prevents students from accessing inappropriate material.
 This provides a measure of security; however, we strongly encourage you to speak to your student about appropriate internet usage—this includes what they post and share on social media.

 Latin Honors Recognition.
 Latin Honors awards students with summa cum laude (4.0 GPA or higher), magna cum laude (3.8 – 3.9 GPA), and cum laude (3.5 -3.7 GPA) academic distinction.

 Library Access.
 We are an active branch of the Indiana Marion County Public Library (IMCPL) system.
+A list of IMCPL Resources can be found here.
 Students who do not already possess a library card will be able to receive one during the first month of school from our media center.
 As a member of the IMCPL, students can request books from any site and have them delivered to our media center.
 The following library branches are less than 10 minutes from campus: Central, College, InfoZone.

 All library branches are here: https://www.indypl.org/locations